Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Summary and remarks

-The perturbations of massive particle and antiparticle densities on the cosmic evolving horizon $H$ are important and peculiar issue studied in this article.
+We study the perturbations of particle and antiparticle densities of massive pair plasma state in the reheating.
 Starting from Eqs.~(\ref{continuum}-\ref{rho0}) for the density perturbations of particles and antiparticles, we derive the acoustic wave equations (\ref{kdp+}-\ref{kdp-}) for the particle-antiparticle symmetric pair-density perturbation $\Delta_{_M}$ (\ref{delta1}) and the particle-antiparticle asymmetric density perturbation $\delta_{_M}$ (\ref{delta2}).
-We study their lowest lying modes of zero wavenumbers $|{\bf k}|_{\Delta,\delta}=0$, and how they enter the horizon from superhorizon to subhorizon (\ref{ifinside}) in the preheating episode, then exit the horizon from subhorizon to superhorizon (\ref{routside}) in the genuine reheating episode.
-It is due to a such phenomenon that the particle-antiparticle asymmetric density perturbations $\delta_{_M}$ undergo horizon crossing in the genuine reheating episode, the net number density (\ref{net}) of particle and antiparticle is generated inside the horizon, leading to the baryogenesis phenomenon.
-We compute the baryon number-to-entropy ratio, and the result (\ref{rehtf}) is in agreement with the observed result.
-Moreover, attributed to the net electric current produced by the baryogenesis, the magnetogenesis phenomenon takes place.
-From purely theoretical view points, we determine the maximal and minimal values of the net electric current.
-Thus we use the Maxwell equation to estimate lower and upper bounds of primeval magnetic fields, the results are consistent with the current observational constrains.
+We study the oscillating behaviours of the lowest-lying modes of zero wavenumbers $|{\bf k}|_{\Delta,\delta}=0$.
+We show that they evolve from superhorizon to subhorizon (\ref{ifinside}) in the preheating episode and from subhorizon to superhorizon (\ref{routside}) in the genuine reheating episode.
+In the latter case, $\delta_{_M}$ undergoes horizon crossing to generate the net number density (\ref{net}) of particle and antiparticle, leading to the dark-matter particle-antiparticle asymmetry and baryogenesis phenomenon.
+We obtain the baryon number-to-entropy ratio (\ref{rehtf}) consistent with observations.
+The $\delta_{_M}$ measures the relative (contrast) density of particles $X$ and antiparticles $\bar X$, whose spacetime oscillations are not in phase.
+This aspect is analogous to the isocurvature perturbation of the relative density of different particle species distributions, which are not in phase in spacetime.
+Here, we study the asymmetric perturbations $\delta_{_M}$, their super-horizon-crossing in the reheating epoch and never return to the horizon, which could account for the baryogenesis of the baryon number-to-entropy ratio $n^R_{_B}/s_{_R}$ observed in the present Universe.
+As a result, the ratio (\ref{tmr}) of reheating temperature $T_{\rm RH}$ and energy-mass scale $\hat m$ is constrained.
+Whereas, the isocurvature perturbation from the inflation epoch is due to the perturbation of scalar field components differing from the dominant scalar-field component that drives inflation.
+Their return to the horizon and impact on the last-scattering epoch can be constrained by the CMB observations.